 Don’t forget to define the frequency of your further communication as well.
 Someone will be more willing to participate in your project, realizing that they are needed only a couple of times a month.

-After identifying your stakeholders, devote time to encouraging their engagement in the mapping process and discussing their ideas and points.
+After identifying your stakeholders, devote time to encouraging their engagement in the mapping process via process mapping software and discussing their ideas and points.
 You can also create and share a checklist with every step your stakeholders should take throughout their mission.
 Such a clear action plan will also serve as additional motivation.